 \subsection{Motivation and Overview of Our Approach}

-Thus, in general, when the sample size $n$ is small, the batching approach appears to necessarily settle for a conservative bound in order to retain statistical validity/accuracy.
+Thus, in general, when the sample size $n$ is small, the batching approach appears to necessarily settle for a conservative bound in order to retain statistical accuracy.
 The starting motivation for the bagging procedure that we propose next is to break free this tightness-accuracy tradeoff.
 In particular, we offer a bound roughly in the form

-where $Z_k^{bag}$ is a point estimate obtained from bagging many resampled SAA values, and $k$ signifies the size of the resampled SAA (i.e., the ``bags").
-The quantity $q^{bag}$ relies on a standard deviation estimate of $Z_k^{bag}$.
-Our method operates at a similar level of generality as batching and handles the two concerns Points 1 and 2 in Section \ref{sec:SAA}: The estimate $q^{bag}$ does not succumb to the ``jumping" solution behavior, and the bound holds regardless of the continuity to the decision.
-Moreover, compared to the batching bound \eqref{CI batching}, our bound has a standard error term shrunk to order $1/\sqrt n$ from $1/\sqrt m$ (and relies on an asymptotic on $n$, not $m$), thus gaining higher statistical precision.
-In fact, this term regains the same order of precision level as the bound \eqref{CI SAA} that uses SAA asymptotics directly.
+where $Z_{n,k}^{bag}$ is a point estimate obtained from bagging many resampled SAA values, and $k$ signifies the size of the resampled SAA (i.e., the ``bags").
+The quantity $q^{bag}$ relies on a standard error estimate of $Z_{n,k}^{bag}$.
+Table \ref{tab:comparison with existing methods} highlights the differences between our bagging bound and direct-CLT and batching bounds, which we explain further below.

-On the other hand, we will show that the choice of $k$ in \eqref{bag bound}, which affects the tightness, can be taken as roughly $o(\sqrt n)$ in general.
-Compared with the direct-CLT bound \eqref{CI SAA}, our bound appears less tight.
-However, we have gained estimation stability of $q^{bag}$ and, moreover, we consider conditions more general than when \eqref{CI SAA} is applicable.
-We will see that if we re-impose Lipschitz continuity on the decision (i.e., Assumption \ref{Lipschitz:decision}), then $k$ can be set arbitrarily close to the order of $n$.
-This means that our approach is almost as statistically efficient as the bound \eqref{CI SAA}, with the extra benefit of stability in estimating $q^{bag}$.
+Compared to batching, our method shares the same advantages that the standard error term $q^{bag}$ does not succumb to the ``jumping" solution behavior, and our bound holds regardless of the continuity to the decision.
+Moreover, our bagging point estimate $Z_{n,k}^{bag}$ has provably no larger variance than the batching point estimate $\tilde Z_{n,k}$ and, as described above, it allows using a resampled SAA size $k$ that is larger than the batched SAA size.

+Compared to direct-CLT, our bound would be almost as tight by choosing the resample size $k$ in \eqref{bag bound} to be arbitrarily close to the order of $n$.
+Moreover, our standard error term $q^{bag}$ is more stable than the counterpart in \eqref{CI SAA} thanks to the use of many resampled SAAs rather than a single SAA.
+Furthermore, our approach works under conditions more general than when \eqref{CI SAA} is applicable, and if we re-impose Lipschitz continuity on the decision required for \eqref{CI SAA}, then our bagging point estimator $Z_{n,k}^{bag}$ has no larger asymptotic variance than $\hat Z_n$ in \eqref{CI SAA}, with strictly smaller asymptotic variance in the case of multiple optima.
+In the case of unique optimum, the resample size $k$ is allowed to be the same order as $n$ in which case our bagging bound achieves the same level of tightness as direct-CLT.